cassiyemay/web-application/README.md

 ## Assignment3:
-focuses on the use of PHP to manipulate data from MySQL databases. create a website that uses PHP, HTML, CSS and JavaScript to display information from the classicmodels database.And included error handling.
+focuses on the use of PHP to manipulate data from MySQL databases. create a website that uses PHP, HTML, CSS and JavaScript to display information from the classicmodels database.
+Using XAMPP for web server environmment.
+And included error handling.
 For example,be able to recover and respond appropriately when a database connection fails or when a query fails and causes an error.
 ![outcome](img-folder/php.gif)